shafeeshafee/microblog_EC2_deployment/README.md

 1. **Installing Python 3.9**

-   - Issue: Unable to locate package `python3.9` in the default Ubuntu repositories.
+   - **Issue:** Unable to locate package `python3.9` in the default Ubuntu repositories.
-   - Fix: Added the Deadsnakes PPA to access Python 3.9 packages.
+   - **Solution:** Added the Deadsnakes PPA to access Python 3.9 packages.

 2. **Jenkins Slowness**

-   - Issue: Jenkins was slow due to IP configuration issues.
+   - **Issue:** Jenkins was slow due to IP configuration issues.
-   - Fix: Updated the Jenkins configuration file (`/var/lib/jenkins/jenkins.model.JenkinsLocationConfiguration.xml`) with the latest server IP and restarted Jenkins.
+   - **Solution:** Updated the Jenkins configuration file (`/var/lib/jenkins/jenkins.model.JenkinsLocationConfiguration.xml`) with the latest server IP and restarted Jenkins.

 3. **Dependency-Check Plugin Delay**

-   - Issue: The OWASP Dependency-Check plugin took excessive time due to a missing NVD API key.
+   - **Issue:** The OWASP Dependency-Check plugin took excessive time due to a missing NVD API key.
+   - **Solutions:**
-   - Fix 1: Temporarily commented out the OWASP scan in the Jenkinsfile to allow the pipeline to proceed.
+     - Temporarily commented out the OWASP scan in the `Jenkinsfile` to allow the pipeline to proceed.
 Noted the need to obtain an NVD API key to speed up future scans.
-   - Fix 2: Received API key, added to Jenkins credentials, scanned everything and we were good to go!
+     - Obtained the API key, added it to Jenkins credentials, performed a scan, and resolved the issue.

 4. **Jenkinsfile Errors**

-   - Issue: Encountered errors in the Jenkinsfile, such as incorrect commands and path issues.
+   - **Issue:** Encountered errors in the `Jenkinsfile`, such as incorrect commands and path issues.
-   - Fix: Corrected syntax errors, ensured the virtual environment was activated in each stage, gave Jenkins ability to run systemd commands for `microblog`, and adjusted file paths.
+   - **Solution:** Corrected syntax errors, ensured the virtual environment was activated in each stage, granted Jenkins the ability to run `systemd` commands for `microblog`, and adjusted file paths.

-5. **ModuleNotFoundError During Testing:**
+5. **ModuleNotFoundError During Testing**

-   - Issue: Tests fail with `ModuleNotFoundError: No module named 'microblog'`.
+   - **Issue:** Tests failed with `ModuleNotFoundError: No module named 'microblog'`.
-   - Fix: Set the `PYTHONPATH` environment variable to the project's root directory to ensure Python can locate the modules.
+   - **Solution:** Set the `PYTHONPATH` environment variable to the project's root directory to ensure Python could locate the modules.

 6. **Gunicorn Worker Count**

-   - Issue: The `t3.micro` instance couldn't handle 4 Gunicorn workers, causing high CPU usage and freezing.
+   - **Issue:** The `t3.micro` instance couldn't handle 4 Gunicorn workers, causing high CPU usage and freezing.
-   - Fix: Switched to a `t3.medium`.
+   - **Solution:** Switched to a `t3.medium` instance.

-7. **OWASP Dependency-Check Plugin Slowness:**
+7. **OWASP Dependency-Check Plugin Slowness**

-   - Issue: The OWASP scan takes a very long time or causes the instance to crash due to resource constraints and API rate limiting.
+   - **Issue:** The OWASP scan took a very long time or caused the instance to crash due to resource constraints and API rate limiting.
+   - **Solutions:**
-   - Fix: Obtain an NVD API key to reduce rate limiting issues and consider increasing the EC2 instance size to handle the resource demands.
+     - Obtained an NVD API key to reduce rate limiting issues.
+     - Considered increasing the EC2 instance size to handle resource demands.

-8. **Reassessing the Clean Stage:**
+8. **Reassessing the Clean Stage**

-   - Issue: The Clean stage in our Jenkinsfile attempts to kill Gunicorn processes but fails due to permission issues, AND only kills one of the child workers but not the main process.
+   - **Issue:** The Clean stage in the `Jenkinsfile` attempted to kill Gunicorn processes but failed due to permission issues and only killed one of the child workers but not the main process.
-   - Fix: Recognize that managing Gunicorn via `systemd` negates the need for this stage (read issue #9), and consider removing or modifying it accordingly.
-Use `systemctl` to restart the process.
+   - **Solution:** Recognized that managing Gunicorn via `systemd` negates the need for this stage (refer to Issue #9) and considered removing or modifying it accordingly.
+Used `systemctl` to restart the process.

 9. **Background Processes Terminating**

-   - Issue: The application process terminated when the pipeline completed.
+   - **Issue:** The application process terminated when the pipeline completed.
-   - Fix: Created a `systemd` service to manage the Gunicorn process, ensuring it runs continuously in the background.
+   - **Solution:** Created a `systemd` service to manage the Gunicorn process, ensuring it runs continuously in the background.
-     - With `systemd` whenever you add something, you have to reload the daemon, enable the service, start it, and check the status:
+     - With `systemd`, whenever you add something, you must reload the daemon, enable the service, start it, and check the status:
        ```bash
        sudo systemctl daemon-reload
        sudo systemctl enable microblog
        sudo systemctl start microblog
        sudo systemctl status microblog
        ```

 10. **IP Address Changes**

-    - Issue: EC2 instance IP addresses changed after stopping and starting, causing connection issues.
+    - **Issue:** EC2 instance IP addresses changed after stopping and starting, causing connection issues.
-    - Fix: Reconfigured applications with the new IP addresses.
-Recognized that using Elastic IPs could prevent this issue, but didn't do so for this workload.
+    - **Solution:** Reconfigured applications with the new IP addresses.
+Recognized that using Elastic IPs could prevent this issue but did not implement them for this workload.

 11. **Monitoring Setup Challenges**

-    - Issue: Difficulty setting up Prometheus to scrape metrics from the Jenkins server.
+    - **Issue:** Difficulty setting up Prometheus to scrape metrics from the Jenkins server.
-    - Fix: Installed `Node Exporter` on the Jenkins server, adjusted security group settings, and updated Prometheus configuration to include the Jenkins server as a target.
+    - **Solution:** Installed `Node Exporter` on the Jenkins server, adjusted security group settings, and updated Prometheus configuration to include the Jenkins server as a target.

 ## Optimization